serilog-contrib/serilog-sinks-applicationinsights/README.md

 ## Including Version

-Application Insight supports component version and is pushed out if you set `version` log event property.
+Application Insight supports component version and is pushed out if you set `Version` log event property.
 If it's present, AI's operation version will include the value from this property.

 ## Using with SerilogTracing